kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 <img src="images/RoP2.jpg" />

 ' We can model our function like a railway switch
-' We have our input, and we have a happy path, and an error path ' The happy path can cause an error, but the error path can't go back to the happy path
+' We have our input, and we have a happy path, and a sad path ' The happy path can cause an error, but the error path can't go back to the happy path

 ---